Orbital magnetization reveals multiband topology: Discussion

-\sect{Discussion and conclusions} We further discuss how the multiband topological invariant can be deduced from the diamagnetic orbital magnetization response.
-Moreover, we provide a semiclassical interpretation of our findings, which we phrase in terms of the multiband wavepacket dynamics.
+We further discuss how the multiband topological invariant can be deduced from the orbital magnetization response.
+Furthermore, we show the thermal dependence of the geometric orbital magnetic susceptibility in Fig.~\ref{fig4}, which demonstrates the robustness of the orbital magnetization features as indicators of the multiband Euler topology.
+Moreover, we provide a~semiclassical interpretation of our findings, which we phrase in terms of the multiband wave~packet dynamics.